signaldust/DustFFT/README.md

 You can copy the header part into a separate file, or you can include the C-file with `DUSTFFT_HEADER_ONLY` defined.

+While it compiles as C++ the performance is known to be better at least with some compilers when compiled as regular C.

 This version is unchanged from the 2014 version, except for the additional real/half-complex wrappers.